4.4.8 Value Proposition Test - Landing Page

 • What demographics saw your social ads?
 (Too broad = diluted signal.)

-• What was the bounce rate?
+• What was the bounce rate (the percentage of visitors who leave without taking any action)?
 If above 80%, visitors aren’t finding what they expected.

 4. Segment by source and device.